Recycling an Old Home: Reuse, Recycle, Repurpose

 - Plumbing Fixtures

-- Brick salvaged from main house for re-use on the existing garage
+- Brick salvaged from the main house for re-use on the existing garage

 While deconstruction offers the most comprehensive approach to keeping materials out of landfills, we have found many creative ways to thoughtfully and purposefully reuse and restore materials in many of our other projects: